 If you observe closely, the image states, “Love it, like it, or hate it?”

-Also, include a QR code that customers can scan with their smartphones so they can do directly to the review website.
+Also, include a QR code that customers can scan with their smartphones to go straight to the review web page.
 You can also send them to a specific website section that includes your latest feedbacks and client testimonials, along with links to your most popular review platforms.

 Here’s an example.

-Always say thank you.
-These words go a long way.
+Don’t forget — always say thank you.
+These words are magical.
+Two simple words can go a long way.

 Thank your clients directly on every platform where people are giving you feedback.
 Thanking your reviewers can also improve your SEO.
 You can add keywords that prospective customers may search.